 Make sure to have a parks pass

-The Icefields Parkway stretches across two National Parks - Banff and Jasper.
-Parks passes are required and can be obtained online, at the parks gate or tourist information centres.
+The Icefields Parkway stretches across two National Parks – Banff and Jasper.
+Parks passes are required and can be obtained online, at the entrance gate of the park, or at tourist information centers.

 Hike in bigger groups

 If you are planning any hikes, make sure to be in a bigger group (4+) for wildlife safety reasons.
 If you are a solo traveler now it’s your chance to make some new friends.
 In the summer the trails are quite busy and Canadians are some of the nicest people on the planet so you have nothing to worry about.

 Icefields Parkway is a mountainous and often very curvy stretch of road.
 There are plenty of roadside spots to stop safely and take photos.
 However many tourists still choose to randomly stop on the side of the road because they spotted an animal or another great view.
 Just make sure you don’t park in silly spots, like on the curve, where your car isn’t visible.

 As soon as you leave Lake Louise or Jasper the radio dies and the phone reception is gone.
 In case of emergencies, there are a few satellite phones and warden’s huts along the parkway, always marked with a sign.
 Don’t worry about getting lost without GPS.
 All attractions are very well-marked and all you have to do is keep your eyes out for the signs.

 Campgrounds are usually operated on an honesty box basis so if you are planning to camp make sure you have enough cash.

 Useful resources for planning a road trip along the Icefields Parkway

 Below are some links that will become useful in planning your road trip, which I have mentioned before:

 - Motorhome Republic – find your perfect road trip campervan with this easy-to-use booking search engine